SAP/fundamental-tools/doc/app.md

 Cloud/web knowledge and skills are not required here, just standard ABAP development, like the ui will be implemented in ABAP.

-Nothing very new or exciting for ABAP developers, the work is mostly about finding the business logic units to be exposed for the app.
+Nothing very new or exciting for ABAP developers, the business logic is exposed like the ui will be done in ABAP.

 ## App Server